jhm2112/cse15l-lab-reports/lab-report-1-week-2.md

 For example, listing the home directory  of the remote server using the first tip:

 ![Image](lsExample.png)

+We had to input around 30 keystrokes and the whole process took less amount of time than before, when we had to login, input the password, run a command and then logout, which may add an extra 10-20 keystrokes, depending on the password.

 This ends the tutorial, thank you for reading!